bitovi/github-actions-react-to-github-pages/README.md

 on:
   push:
     branches:
-      - "master" # change to the branch you wish to deploy from
+      - "main" # change to the branch you wish to deploy from

 permissions:
   contents: read